 A mother and calf vaquita surface in the waters off San Felipe, Mexico.
 Credit: NOAA Fisheries / Paula Olson, 2008.

-Bottlenecked populations: A bottlenecked population is a group of organisms that has gone through a sharp reduction in size—often due to events like habitat loss, disease, overhunting, or environmental change.
+Bottlenecked populations: A bottlenecked population is a group of organisms that has undergone a sharp reduction in size—often due to events like habitat loss, disease, overhunting, or environmental change.
 This sudden reduction causes a loss of genetic diversity, because only a small number of individuals (and their genes) survive to rebuild the population.
-Over time, this can increase the risk of inbreeding depression and make the population less able to adapt to new threats.
+Over time, this can increase the risk of inbreeding depression and render the population less resilient to new threats.